kevinrussellmoy/caev-syn-duty-cycle/README.md

 -- Requires City 1 and City 2 drive cycle data as City_1_CellPowerProfile.csv and City_2_CellPowerProfile.csv

-3. Comparison between C/AEV driving and real-world electric vehicle driving
+3. Run comp_ECAV_EV for comparison between C/AEV driving and real-world electric vehicle driving

 -- Requires City 1 and City 2 drive cycle data as City_1_CellPowerProfile.csv and City_2_CellPowerProfile.csv.
 [The actual drive cycles are not supplied here as they are confidential.
 Any time-series data of velocity and battery current will do.]